-T. Diversity Jurisdiction.
+U. Diversity Jurisdiction.
 The cases are divided as to whether the citizenship of an LLC for federal diversity jurisdiction purposes should be determined by analogy to a partnership or a corporation.
 Where citizenship is determined in accordance with partnership precedent, an LLC is deemed a citizen of each state in which it has a Member.
 Where corporate precedent is applied, an LLC is a citizen of its state of incorporation and the state where its principal place of business is located.
+Divided to the cases are divided as to whether the citizenship of an LLC is a partnership or a corporation.

 VI.
-LIMITED LIABILITY PARTNERSHIP.
+LIMITED LIABILITY PARTNERSHIP.927